Common grackle: Foraging and diet

 Grackle close up, standing by intact and pulled corn sprouts.
 Common grackles damage corn by pulling up newly sprouted plants.

+Top: Unmarked live oak acorns.
+Middle: Acorns scored by common grackles, but dropped before being cracked open.
+Bottom: Pieces of acorns that have been scored, cracked open, and eaten by common grackles.

 The common grackle forages on the ground, in shallow water, or in shrubs; it may steal food from other birds.
 It is omnivorous, eating insects, minnows, frogs, eggs, berries, seeds, grain, and even small birds and rodents.
 Grackles at outdoor eating areas often wait eagerly until someone drops some food.
 They rush forward and try to grab it, often snatching food out of the beak of another bird.
 Grackles prefer to eat from the ground at bird feeders, making scattered seed an excellent choice of food for them.
 Grackles can be regularly seen foraging for insects, especially after a lawn trimming.

 Grackles have a unique adaptation in the keel within their bill which allows them to crack and cut hard nuts or kernels.
 The keel projects downward from the horny palate and is sharper and more abrupt anterior.
 It extends below the level of the tomium and is used in a sawing motion to score open acorns or dried kernels.
 Larger adductor muscles within their jaw compared to those of other icterids make this adaptation even more useful for opening hard seeds and acorns.

 Along with some other species of grackles, the common grackle is known to practice "anting", rubbing insects on its feathers possibly to apply liquids such as formic acid secreted by the insects.